Shalomcohenai/VibeStore/VibeStore/pages/app.md

   height: 100%;
   border-radius: 20px;
   overflow: hidden;
-  border: 1.5px solid #8B5CF6; /* Purple stroke for image icons - reduced by half */
+  border: 1.5px solid #1a1a1a; /* Black stroke for image icons - reduced by half */
 }

 .app-icon-img {